BSU Contractors & Engineers Registration

 Economize

-• If water is running too hot or too cold, turn the offending temperature down instead of turning the opposite temperature up.
-Run only full loads in the washing machine, and use proper fill levels.
+• If water is running too hot or too cold, turn the offending temperature down instead of turning the

 • Hand wash dishes in one sink of water and rinse in a second to eliminate running water.